Politics of Norfolk Island: Executive branch

 The Norfolk Island Legislative Assembly was abolished on 1 July 2015 and replaced with the Australian Government maintaining authority on the island through an Administrator (currently Eric Hutchinson) who is appointed by the Governor-General of Australia.
 Two of the members of the Assembly would form the Executive Council, which devises policy and acts as an advisory body to the Administrator.
 This council would be headed by the Administrator of Norfolk Island.

 Relationship with Australia

 Controversy exists as to the exact status of Norfolk Island.
 Despite the island's status as a self-governing territory of Australia, some Islanders claim that it was actually granted independence at the time Queen Victoria granted permission to Pitcairn Islanders to re-settle on the island.
 These views have been repeatedly rejected by the Australian parliament's joint committee on territories, most recently in 2004, and were also rejected by the High Court of Australia in Berwick Ltd v Gray.

-Disagreements over the island's relationship with Australia have been put in sharper relief by a 2006 review undertaken by the Australian government.
+Disagreements over the island's relationship with Australia were put in sharper relief by a 2006 review undertaken by the Australian government.
 Under the more radical of two proposed models proposed as a result of the review, the island's legislative assembly would be reduced to the status of a local council.